neil-mills/dwp-tech-test-server/README.md

 Running `npm run start` spins up the server on port 9000 in development mode.
 The graphQL API and playground is then available at at http://localhost:9000/api

+### Client

+The client repo is at https://github.com/neil-mills/dwp-tech-test-client

 ### Hosted application

-The application has been deployed to Heroku at http://
+The application has been deployed to Heroku at https://dwp-tech-test.herokuapp.com/